-A recording of the Survey Basics: Business School Questionnaire is now available for AACSB members via the AACSB Exchange's DataDirect Users Community.
-In the recording, Colin Nelson and Elliot Davis discuss the in's and out's of completing the survey and answer questions from those who followed along at home.
+A recording of Survey Basics: Staff Compensation & Demographics (formerly the Salary Survey) is now available for AACSB members via the AACSB Exchange's DataDirect Users Community.
+In the recording, Colin Nelson and Elliot Davis explain the changes made to the survey, discuss the in's and out's of completing it and answer questions from those who followed along at home.

 > View the recording

 Selected highlights compiled annually in a downloadable pocket guide.

 Within this Case Guide, you will find five examples of use scenarios for DataDirect.
 Each case provides a high-level look at some of the functions available to members and those who participate in AACSB’s annual surveys.